-- The accumulated benefit represents the current accrued benefit first available at age 60 utilizing actual service and compensation as of December 31, 2017; - Interest rate of 3.63%; - Mortality prescribed in Section 417(e) of the Code for lump sum payments from qualified plans; - · Form of payment actuarially equivalent to a five-year certain and life benefit; and - · Payments are guaranteed for the life of the participant.
+- The accumulated benefit represents the current accrued benefit first available at age 60 utilizing actual service and compensation as of December 31, 2020; - Interest rate of 2.35%; - Mortality prescribed in Section 417(e) of the Internal Revenue Code (the "Code") for lump sum payments from qualified plans; - · Form of payment actuarially equivalent to a five-year certain and life benefit; and - · Payments are guaranteed for the life of the participant.

-All SERP benefit accruals will freeze as of December 31, 2020.
-In addition, existing SERP participants were offered an opportunity to make an irrevocable, one-time election before the end of 2015 to freeze their SERP benefit accruals early, effective December 31, 2015, and begin receiving restoration benefits under the Restoration Plan as of January 1, 2016 (Ms. Groh made this election; Messrs.
-Schneider, Bobitz and Sheehan did not).
+All SERP benefit accruals were frozen as of December 31, 2020.
+In addition, existing SERP participants were offered an opportunity to make an irrevocable, one-time election before the end of 2015 to freeze their SERP benefit accruals early, effective December 31, 2015, and begin receiving restoration benefits under the Restoration Plan as of January 1, 2016 (Ms. Tuminelli made this election; Messrs.
+Sheehan, Schneider, and Bobitz did not).

-The table below reflects the present value of the accrued benefit as of December 31, 2017.
+The table below reflects the present value of the accrued benefit as of December 31, 2020.

-2017 Pension Benefits Table
+2020 Pension Benefits Table

-Number Present

-of Years Value of Payments
+Number of Years Present Value of Payments During

-Credited Accumulated During Last

-Plan Service Benefit Fiscal Year
+Plan Credited Service Accumulated Benefits Last Fiscal Year

 Name Name (#) (\$) (\$)

-Mr. McInerney(1)
+Mr. McInerney (1)

-Ms. Groh (2) SERP 10.33 794,876
+Mr. Sheehan SERP 15.33 6,749,087

-Mr. Schneider SERP 12.33 4,110,852
+Mr. Schneider SERP 15.33 6,757,575

-Mr. Bobitz SERP 12.33 1,719,908
+Mr. Bobitz SERP 15.33 3,474,437

-Mr. Sheehan SERP 12.33 3,866,541
+Ms. Harrison (1)

+Ms. Tuminelli (2) SERP 10.33 1,116,134

-- (1) The SERP was closed to new participants after December 31, 2009; therefore, Mr. McInerney was not eligible for the SERP when he joined the company in 2013. - (2) Ms. Groh elected to freeze her SERP benefit as of December 31, 2015 in order to begin receiving restoration benefits under our Restoration Plan as described in the Pension Benefits section above.
+- (1) The SERP was closed to new participants after December 31, 2009; therefore, Mr. McInerney and Ms. Harrison were not eligible for the SERP when they joined the company in 2013 and 2017, respectively. - (2) Ms. Tuminelli elected to freeze her SERP benefit as of December 31, 2015 in order to begin receiving restoration benefits under our Restoration Plan as described in the Pension Benefits section above.
+Following Ms. Tuminelli's departure from the company, effective September 7, 2020, the vesting of her SERP benefits was accelerated. - 70 Genworth Financial, Inc.